Connections-Business-Directory/Connections/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Connections Business Directory is a simple to use directory plugin which can be used to create an addressbook, business directory, staff directory or church directory.
+Connections Business Directory is an easy to use directory plugin to create an addressbook, business directory, staff directory or church directory.

 == Description ==